Death With Dignity Checklist for Patients

 No matter which you choose, your experience is peaceful.

-Medications are mixed in 2-4 ounces of liquid (alcohol recommended) and ingested
+Medications are mixed in 2-4 ounces of liquid, and ingested

-- DDMP2/DDMA – a compounded mixture of digoxin, diazepam, morphine and propranolol or amitriptyline (approximate cost $750)
+- DDMAPh/DDMA – a compounded mixture of digoxin, diazepam, morphine, amitriptyline and phenobarbital (approximate cost $750)

-- Medications are mixed in 2-4 ounces of liquid (alcohol recommended) and ingested
+- Medications are mixed in 2-4 ounces of liquid and ingested

 End of Life Washington Services